latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ### General transaction rate limit

-This is the default transaction rate limit in Bittensor.
-It helps to prevent excessive transaction spam from a single account on the network.
+This is the default transaction rate limit in Bittensor, but it currently only applies to hotkey swaps (other rate limited transsactions are handled by custom rate limits).

 - **Rate Limit**: 1000 blocks (~3.3 hours)
 - **Configuration**: `TxRateLimit` in [runtime/src/lib.rs](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L1144)